Skip to main content Skip to footer

-There’s a reason manufacturers and users make a distinction between commercial-grade computers like your average Dell and industrial grade computers with IP ratings and certifications.
-And that’s because both of these devices are created and optimized for their intended industry/user-base.
+There's a reason manufacturers and users make a distinction between commercial-grade computers like your average Dell and industrial panel PCs with IP ratings and certifications.
+And that's because both of these devices are created and optimized for their intended industry/user-base.
 Many have begun to wise up to the importance of tailor-made tech solutions such as industrial computers as industry 4.0 and smart manufacturing begin to enter the mainstream.

 Unfortunately, this protective quality can go by many names, some of which can be quite misleading.
 Devices labeled with attention grabbing marketing terms like "waterproof" or "dustproof" may sound like they're fortified to protect against certain debris, but what do they really mean?
 Does "dustproof" really mean dustproof or just dust resistant?
 Does "waterproof" mean the device can be submerged in water or just lightly sprinkled on?